Dalai Lama..The Nobel Peace Laureate..HH, the XIVth Dalai Lama of Tibet

 The Seventh Lineage: Kelsang Gyatso (1708-1757)

 Seventh in the lineage, he was installed in 1720, as the Seventh Kelsang Gyatso.
 A scholar and poet, he preferred to let ministers attend to the affairs of Tibet.
-It was during his reign that an ordinance formulated by the Chinese government gave the Dalai Lama rule over Tibet.
+It was during his reign that an ordinance formulated by the Chinese government gave him rule over Tibet.

 The Eighth Lineage: Jhamphel Gyatso (1758-1804)